YouYueHuang/SelfDrivingCarProjects/P4-advance-lane-finding/README.md

 The video called `project_video.mp4` is the video your pipeline should work well on.
 The `challenge_video.mp4` video is an extra (and optional) challenge for you if you want to test your pipeline under somewhat trickier conditions.
 The `harder_challenge.mp4` video is another optional challenge and is brutal!

+Result:
+1. multiple lines
+2. edge of fence, shade, dirt, stains
+3 the line on the far side is unclear

+Conclusion: